Why Choose Us

-The Grain Marketing Board (GMB), the country’s leading grain trade and Marketing Company was established under the Maize Control Act of 931.
-Its basic responsibilities were to accord producers their fair share of the local export markets, to provide them with a guaranteed outlet for their excess controlled products and to ensure the availability of adequate suppliers for the local demand either from internal production or from exports.
-These responsibilities have remained fundamentally unchanged although many commodities in addition to maize have been under the control of the grain Marketing Board.
-GMB has modified from being fundamentally a developmental or social institution to include being commercially oriented commodity trading organization.
-This led to introduction of SILO brand of products.
+The Grain Marketing Board (GMB), the country’s leading grain trade and Marketing Company was established in 1931 as the Maize Control Board with a responsibility to accord local maize producers their fair share of the local and export markets and also to provide them with a guaranteed outlet for their excess maize produced.
+The establishment of the Board was also to ensure the availability of adequate supplies of maize for the local demand either from internal production or from exports.
+It was renamed Grain Marketing Board in 1951 under the Grain Marketing Act [Chapter 18:14].

 Functions Of The Board

-To ensure the orderly marketing of agricultural products
+- To ensure the orderly marketing of agricultural products

-To buy and sell any grain which is delivered to or acquired by it
+- To buy and sell any grain which is delivered to or acquired by it

-To buy and sell grains and oil seed
+- To buy and sell grains and oil seed

-To maintain Strategic Grain Reserves for Government policies
+- To maintain Strategic Grain Reserves (SGR)

-To provide fumigation, product quality control services and commercial training in grain handling
+- To provide fumigation, product quality control services and commercial training in grain handling

 - To store and distribute farming Inputs under the Presidential Well -wishers Inputs Programme and Command Agriculture Inputs Programme.